vfrafer13/assessment/README.md

 **Away We Go!**

-In a few minutes, you should have a fresh WordPress install up and running with a simple theme named Headless Theme activated.
+In a few minutes, you should have a fresh WordPress install up and running with a simple theme named WordPress Assessment activated.
 The service assumes it can run on port 8888, so if there's a conflict there, you'll have to edit `.wp-env.json`, run `npm run env:destroy` and then re-run `npm run env:init`.

 Any changes made to the `./content/` folder will show up on the WordPress install.